top of page

 4) Public resources are allowed if equally accessible

-You may use infrastructure, services, information, and supplies that are publicly available and equally accessible to everyone, such as shops, accommodation, Apps and public services (that don’t interfere with other event rules).
+You may use infrastructure, services, information, and supplies that are publicly available and equally accessible to everyone, such as shops, accommodation, Apps and public services (that don’t interfere with other guidelines).

 Anything personalized, pre-arranged, or exclusive support is not permitted.

-Burnair Map is the official reference platform for airspace status and flight restrictions and serves as the organizer’s validation tool in case of doubt.
+Burnair Map is the recommended reference platform for airspace status and flight restrictions.

 5) One framework line but your path is your decision

-The Adventure is defined by the shared structure: start and finish location and turnaround options.
+The Adventure is defined by the shared structure: departure and returning location and turnaround options.

 Your actual route, timing, and style are your responsibility.